 Our PAEK-based filament

 Polyaryletherketones are a family of semi-crystalline thermoplastic polymers – highly rigid, resistant to chemicals and quite lightweight.
 They are also very resistant to heat and abrasion.
 Our PEKK Carbon filament belongs to this polymer family.
 It is a pseudo-amorphous semi-crystalline thermoplastic containing carbon to boost its mechanical properties.
-The material offers good inter-layer adhesion and good visual aspect.
+The material offers good interlayer adhesion and a good visual aspect.
 It also reduces the effects of warping.
-However, it’s worth noting that this material is compatible with high performance 3D printers.
+However, it’s worth noting that this material is compatible with high-performance 3D printers.

 Our PEI-based filament